 Crispy beer-battered rockfish topped with tangy cilantro lime slaw, juicy pineapple, and crisp radishes tucked in a warm corn tortilla and topped with a squeeze of fresh lime juice.
 It can't get much better than that.
 Give these delicious rockfish tacos a try today!

 Full of Flavor: The beer batter gets a flavor boost from chili powder and cumin.
 The cabbage slaw is packed with zesty lime flavor and adds layers of flavor to these tacos.
-Juicy, sweet pineapple and crunchy radishes balance out all the flavors for the best fish tacos!
+Juicy, sweet pineapple and crunchy radishes balance out all the flavors for the best fish tacos with rockfish!
 For a lighter fish taco, try these grilled halibut tacos.

-- Rockfish: This recipe uses black rockfish filets but you can use any species of rockfish.
-You can also use other flaky white fish like halibut, cod, mahi mahi, black cod, etc.
+- Rockfish: This recipe uses black rockfish filets, but you can use any species of rockfish.
+You can also use other flaky white fish like halibut, cod, mahi mahi, black cod, etc. Have an abundance of rockfish?
+Try this smoked rockfish recipe!

 - Corn Tortillas: You can use flour tortillas or hard taco shells in place of corn tortillas.